 - feeling sick or vomiting

-- constipation – or you may have diarrhoea
+- constipation – or you might have diarrhoea

-A complete bowel obstruction is a medical emergency.
-It causes severe pain and your bowels stop working so you don’t pass wind or feel able to go to the toilet.
+A complete bowel obstruction is a medical emergency as it can be life-threatening.
+You’ll be in a lot of pain and your bowels stop working so you don’t pass wind or feel able to go to the toilet.
 Seek urgent medical attention if you have these symptoms.

-If a part of your bowel becomes twisted tightly around a band of adhesions, it can cut off the blood supply to your bowel.
+If a part of your bowel becomes twisted tightly around a band of adhesions, it can cut off its blood supply.
 It’s then said to be ‘strangulated’.
-This is life-threatening if left untreated so you will need immediate treatment.
+This is also life-threatening if you don’t get treatment so it’s vital to get some help.

 Symptoms of bowel strangulation include: